 Where Do I Put My Video Content?

 Instant TV Channel does not host your video or audio content.
-Instead, Instant TV Channel works with a variety of Content Delivery Networks (CDNs), Online Video Provders (OVPs), and other storage providers.
+Instead, Instant TV Channel works with a variety of Content Delivery Networks (CDNs), Online Video Providers (OVPs), and other storage providers.
 You can choose the CDN, OVP or storage provider that best suits your requirements.

 Here is a short list of "Roku-Friendly" CDNs, OVPs and storage providers that have been verified to work with Instant TV Channel:

 Amazon Cost: About 9 cents per Gigabyte.
-Pay as you go, no monthly minimums.
+Pay-as-you-go, no monthly minimums.

 Brightcove - Brightcove is a CDN/OVP which provides a wide variety of features and services that are ideal for developers with large libraries of content and multi-platform requirements.
 Brightcove also provides automatic support within Instant TV Channel for adaptable bitrate video streams and playlists.Here's a walk-through covering how to use Brightcove with Instant TV Channel.

-DaCast - DaCast is a feature rich and fully enabled live and on demand video streaming service.
+Dacast - DaCast is a feature rich and fully enabled live and on demand video streaming service.
 It comes in an easy-to-use, self-service environment.

-Here's a walk-through covering how to use a live stream from DaCast with Instant TV Channel.
+Here's a walk-through covering how to use a live stream from Dacast with Instant TV Channel.

 DaCast Cost: Starts at $25 per month.